jphall663/GWU_data_mining/README.md

 * [TensorFlow](https://www.tensorflow.org/) + [Keras](https://keras.io/) are two of several popular deep learning toolkits and libraries; this particular combination will work on Windows.
 TensorFlow is a lower-level library for performing mathematical operations.
 It is GPU-enabled.
 (GPU support is optional but helpful for this class.)
 Keras is a higher level library that makes TensorFlow easier to use for building and training common deep learning architectures.
 They are both available as Python packages.

 * [XGBoost](https://github.com/dmlc/xgboost) is an optimized and highly accurate library for gradient boosted regression and classification.
 There are Python and R packages available for available XGBoost.
-(I have found XGBoost is easiest to install as R package, but if you get stuck with Python and Windows, you can try following the directions in [this blog post](https://datanoord.wordpress.com/2016/02/06/setup-xgboost-on-windows-python/).)
+(I have found XGBoost is easiest to install as R an package, but if you get stuck with Python and Windows, you can try following the directions in [this blog post](https://datanoord.wordpress.com/2016/02/06/setup-xgboost-on-windows-python/).)

 #### Using Git for this Material